openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 MicroShift is intended to be a part of Red Hat Device Edge (RHDE) which is based on RHEL For Edge (R4E) which is immutable Linux distribution by leveraging [ostree](https://ostreedev.github.io/ostree/) technology.
-It allows changing root filesystem for next boot by staging new commits or rolling back to previous one. ostree is commonly paired with [greenboot](https://github.com/fedora-iot/greenboot) which provides automated health assessment of the system and trigger a rollback
+It allows changing root filesystem for next boot by staging new deployments or rolling back to previous one. ostree is commonly paired with [greenboot](https://github.com/fedora-iot/greenboot) which provides automated health assessment of the system and trigger a rollback